RedisLabs/redislabs-docs/content/connect/data-types/_index.md

 Target data type (hash): string, ranging from `-214,748.3648` to `214,748.3647`

-Example: When the `decimal.handling.mode` Deezium configuraion parameter is set to `string`,an input value of `-214748.3648` is saved to the target Redis database as  `"-214748.3648"`
+Example: When the `decimal.handling.mode` Debezium configuration parameter is set to `string`,an input value of `-214748.3648` is saved to the target Redis database as  `"-214748.3648"`

 ### Spatial geometry types {#s-geometry}